nebulastream/nebulastream/tests/README.md

 ### System-level tests during continuous integration
-> Will be implemented with [#250](https://github.com/nebulastream/nebulastream-public/issues/250)
+> Will be implemented with TODO #250 [(link)](https://github.com/nebulastream/nebulastream-public/issues/250)

 We perform system-level tests in isolated Docker containers.
 The testing process begins by launching a Docker container running the client.
 Then, multiple Docker containers are started, each running a worker assigned to different test
 categories: vanilla, performance profiler, code coverage, and thread sanitizer.
-Depending on the chosen test group and s ubgroups, the client distributes queries to all relevant workers.
+Depending on the chosen test group and subgroups, the client distributes queries to all relevant workers.

 ``` mermaid
 ---